nathan-the-coder/mince/README.md

   Default: [Python](https://python.org)

-> ### Implemented:
->  - Web Server (PS: You still need to for now manually create a style.css, edit the index.html
->  and also manually create the main.js :) )
->  - INPUT function

 > ### NEW
 >  1. added [setup.py](./setup.py) to install additional modules and the python script itself.
 >  2. added [log.py](./scripts/log.py) - used for pretty printing error's, warning's and to print msg.